cube3power/atsd/changelogs/2017_06/README.md

 ### Issue 3899
 --------------
-An example for launching a socrata job can be found in [this tutorial](https://github.com/axibase/atsd-use-cases/blob/master/SocrataPython/README.md).
+An example for launching a `Socrata` job can be found in [this tutorial](https://github.com/axibase/atsd-use-cases/blob/master/SocrataPython/README.md).

 ### Issue 3864
 --------------